 I came to LA intent on attending the public school because I thought that their tuition waiver would be the most beneficial and I had heard better things about their reputation and connections, professionally speaking.
-Now that I've talked to both schools, things seem to have completely flipped on their heads.
+Now that I've talked to both schools, things seem to have completely flip

 When I first entered the grad school process I thought I would have decided eons before April 15th.
 I thought I knew exactly where I wanted to go, why, and had even started scoping out potential places to live.
 That was October.

 I still haven't decided but, I think it's time for my biggest lessons learned list..

 Don't get your heart set on one place - or try not to!

 When I first started this process I only saw myself at South Carolina.
 Then when I was rejected there, I moved onto

 By this stage I figure I'm something of an expert at visiting potential grad schools.
 As mentioned in my earlier posts, I looked around a number of American universities when I was over in the States last summer (before the applications were even created).
 I visited several UK universities for formal interview days and informal introductions.

 Last weekend I had my first Visitation Weekend as an admitted grad student.
 And I handled it like a pro

 Firstly, I would like to thank everyone who commented on my last article with money advice.
 This whole acceptance has left me with many things to think about but I definitely won't be focusing on simply one aspect anymore.